LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ### 2. Perform two sequential network requests

 Performs two network requests sequentially.
 First it retrieves recent Android Versions and then it requests the features of the latest version.
 There also exists an alternative implementation for this use case which uses traditional callbacks.
-It should demonstrate how much shorter and more readable the Coroutine version is compared to the approach with callbacks.
+It should demonstrate the simplicity of the Coroutine version compared to callback-based version.

 [[code](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase2/Perform2SequentialNetworkRequestsViewModel.kt)]